theajack/disable-devtool/README.md

 9. Support for identifying developer tools close events
 10. Support configurable whether to disable selection, copy, cut, paste function
 11. Support to identify eruda and vconsole debugging tools
+12. Support suspending and resuming probe work
+13. Support configuring ignore attributes to customize whether to enable probes

 ## 3. Use

 ### 3.1 Configuration parameters when using npm

+It is recommended to use this method of installation and use, and the script script can be intercepted by the agent separately and cannot be executed

 install disable-devtool